 High School Seniors

-The Foundation welcomes high school seniors who have been accepted into Gulf Coast State College to apply for scholarships.
-Last year over 200 high school seniors were selected for Foundation scholarships.
+Students who are in their final year of high school may apply for Foundation scholarships.
+Last year over 200 high school graduates were selected for Foundation scholarships.
 All applicants must have a grade point average (GPA) of 2.0 or higher.
-High school scholarship applicants must have completed and submitted a Gulf Coast State College admissions application and received acknowledgment of acceptance from the College before starting the scholarship application process.
-This includes all “dual-enrolled” students who are currently attending Gulf Coast State College.
+To be eligible to apply, high school graduates (including dual-enrolled participants) must first complete and submit a Gulf Coast State College admissions application and received acknowledgment of acceptance from the College.

 Guidance Counselor or Senior Advisor Recommendations